 Ed. note: This is a letter Crystal wrote to me telling the story of the time she met Tegan and Sara in Sydney.
 After reading it, I did what any sane editor would do and asked if we could publish it on the internet.
 Enjoy!
 Love, Laneia

-“… it’s basically my job to be obsessed with you”.
+“… it’s my job to obsess over you”.

 “… I’ve spent the past four years documenting your every move.”

-“… do you want to see a photo of my cats?”
+“… want to see a photo of my cats?”

 I nearly backed out because I’m shit at looking excited.

 “Hello.
-I’m here for the Tegan and Sara VIP fan experience.”
+I’m here for the Tegan and Sara VIP Fan Experience.”

 “Your instructions are in this packet,” she whispered.

 Very clandestine, Tegan and Sara.
-Colour me intrigued.

 Elusive Jeremy eventually appeared.
-He’s a ridiculously handsome man who speaks with the confident tone of someone who wouldn’t have time for stragglers.
+He’s a ridiculously handsome man who speaks with the confident tone of someone who doesn’t have time for stragglers.
 So when he said “follow me!” and charged off through the loading dock, we all but ran.
 He led us into the belly of the House, past a large staff cafeteria filled with crew and down a dark, dank corridor and then into the saddest boardroom in Sydney.
 Everything was beige and circa 1973.

-“It must be a million degrees in here.”
+“It’s a million degrees in here.”

-Then it was my turn.
+It was my turn.